AlbertSun0930/Playing-Flappy-Bird-with-DQN-and-improvements/README.md

 python PriDoubleDuelDQN.py train
 ```

-##To test models:
+To test models:

-We have save neural network parameters of the DQN model.
+We have save neural network parameters of the PriDoubleDuelDQN model.
 You can test it by runing:
 ```
-python DQN.py test
+python PriDoubleDuelDQN.py test
 ```

 For others, you need to train the models first and get convergence.
 Then you can run the following codes for testing: